ISET/SCISE_details/README.md

 # Labinsider

-This is an area for little writeups of internal implementation details that are
+This is an area for writeups of internal implementation details that are peculiar to our infrastructure.

+Most of the content will be in the attached wiki